lucassauaia/Spotify-ML-ScikitLearn/README.md

-# Machine Learning development over Spotify data
+# Machine Learning development over Spotify data 🎶

 ## Description

-This project was proposed by @letpires for the #7DaysOfCode campaign made by @alura.

-In this challenge, the objective is to analyze data from Spotify and apply Machine Learning techniques to predict the popularity of songs.

-Additionally, participants will have the opportunity to utilize data manipulation, visualization, and analysis skills using the Python language.
+@letpires proposed this project as part of the #7DaysOfCode initiative organized by @alura.
+The challenge revolves around analyzing Spotify data and applying Machine Learning methodologies to predict the popularity of songs.
+Participants will gain hands-on experience in data manipulation, visualization, and analysis using the Python language.

-For those new to the subject, Machine Learning is a technique that allows an algorithm to “learn” how to perform a specific task from data.
-This means that instead of programming specific rules for each situation, a model can be taught to recognize patterns in data and make decisions based on those patterns.

-The stages of a Machine Learning project, from data collection and exploratory analysis to model validation, will be covered.
+This endeavor offers a chance for individuals unfamiliar with the subject to delve into Machine Learning, a technique enabling algorithms to "learn" specific tasks from data.
+Rather than explicitly programming rules for every scenario, a model is trained to recognize patterns within data, facilitating decision-making based on these identified patterns.
+The project encompasses various stages of a Machine Learning endeavor, spanning from data collection and exploratory analysis to model validation.

-## Chapter 1: Exploratory Analysis
+## Chapter 1: Exploratory Analysis 🕵️‍♂️

-Exploratory data analysis plays a crucial role in gaining a comprehensive understanding of the data to be utilized.
-In the context of Spotify music data, it aids in the identification of patterns, trends, and relationships among available variables.
-This process facilitates the extraction of valuable insights pertaining to the factors contributing to a song's popularity on Spotify, including musical attributes, song duration, music genres, popular artists, and other relevant aspects.
+Exploratory data analysis assumes a pivotal role in comprehensively grasping the intricacies of the data at hand.
+When applied to Spotify music data, it aids in unveiling patterns, trends, and relationships among variables.
+This analytical process proves instrumental in extracting valuable insights related to the determinants of song popularity on Spotify, encompassing factors like musical attributes, song duration, music genres, popular artists, and other relevant aspects.

-Conducting this preliminary analysis allows for the discovery of pertinent insights within the data, contributing to the development of more robust machine learning models for predicting song popularity on Spotify.

-Furthermore, exploratory analysis can be instrumental in recognizing potential data issues, such as missing values or inconsistencies, which require resolution prior to model creation.
+Engaging in this preliminary analysis not only unveils crucial insights within the data but also contributes to the construction of more resilient machine learning models for predicting song popularity on the Spotify platform.
+Additionally, exploratory analysis serves as a vital tool for detecting potential data issues, including missing values or inconsistencies, necessitating resolution before embarking on the creation of machine learning models.

-## Chapter 2: Data Pre-process
+## Chapter 2: Data Pre-process ⚙️

-There are three main types of machine learning: supervised, unsupervised, and reinforcement.
-In this challenge, you will focus on supervised learning, which involves predicting an output variable based on a set of input variables.

-Going deeper, there are two types of supervised learning: classification and regression.
-In this challenge, the focus will be on developing a classification model to predict whether a song will be popular or not.
+Machine learning encompasses three primary types: supervised, unsupervised, and reinforcement learning.
+This challenge specifically delves into supervised learning, which revolves around predicting an output variable based on a set of input variables.
+Within supervised learning, there are two focal categories: classification and regression.
+The emphasis in this challenge lies in constructing a classification model designed to predict whether a song will attain popularity or not.

-But what are you going to do this for?
-Understanding whether a song will be popular or not can help you make better marketing decisions and promote the success of a song, for example.

-Before you start creating your models, you will need to go through the data preprocessing step.
-Data preprocessing is one of the most important steps in the Machine Learning process.
-This is the phase where you will clean, organize and transform the raw data into data that can be used to train your models.

-There are several data preprocessing techniques you can apply, such as: removing duplicate data, filling missing data, normalizing data, feature engineering, and others.
-So you can start by applying some of these techniques to the available data.
+The objective of predicting song popularity serves practical purposes, aiding in informed marketing decisions and enhancing the likelihood of a song's success.
+However, before delving into model creation, the crucial step of data preprocessing must be undertaken.
+This phase is pivotal in the machine learning process, involving the cleaning, organization, and transformation of raw data into a format suitable for model training.
+Various data preprocessing techniques, such as removing duplicate data, filling missing values, normalizing data, and feature engineering, can be applied to optimize the available data for subsequent modeling efforts.

-## Chapter 3: Dataset division
+## Chapter 3: Dataset division ➗

-In the current challenge, participants will engage in the process of partitioning their data into training, validation, and testing sets.
-This step is crucial before developing machine learning models.
+In the ongoing challenge, participants are tasked with the crucial process of partitioning their data into training, validation, and testing sets as a prerequisite before embarking on machine learning model development.

-The necessity for data partitioning arises from the objective of impartially assessing the model's performance.
-Employing the entire dataset for training precludes the ability to ascertain its adequacy for generalizing to new data.
-Moreover, this approach safeguards against overfitting, ensuring the model's proficiency extends beyond the training data.

-In essence, the training data instructs the model, while testing data gauges the model's performance on unfamiliar data.
-Validation data is instrumental in fine-tuning the model's hyperparameters, enhancing its overall performance.
+The significance of data partitioning lies in the objective of impartially evaluating the model's performance.
+Utilizing the entire dataset for training hinders the ability to gauge its effectiveness in generalizing to new data and acts as a precaution against overfitting, ensuring the model's competency extends beyond the training data.
+The training data serves as instruction for the model, while the testing data evaluates its performance on unfamiliar data, and the validation data aids in fine-tuning the model's hyperparameters for enhanced overall performance.

-Various techniques exist for data partitioning.
-One such method is random division, which randomly allocates the data into three sets.
-Typically, 70-80% of the data is allocated for training, 10-20% for testing, and another 10-20% for validation.
-Although simple and expeditious, this method may not be suitable in the presence of data imbalance.

-An alternative approach is cross-validation, designed to assess the model's generalization across diverse datasets.
-It aids in mitigating overfitting, wherein the model excessively conforms to the training data but falters in generalizing to new data.

-A prevalent form of cross-validation is StratifiedKFold, particularly beneficial for handling unbalanced datasets.

-Following data partitioning, the next step involves segregating the set into X and Y. In this case, X represents the explanatory variables, such as musical genre, song duration, instrumentation, and Y signifies the output, indicating the song's popularity, a variable participants aim to predict.

-The suggestion for today's challenge is to employ cross-validation for data partitioning.
-As an additional challenge, participants are encouraged to use StratifiedKFold and compare its performance with other data partitioning techniques.
+Several techniques exist for data partitioning, with random division being a common method allocating 70-80% for training, 10-20% for testing, and another 10-20% for validation.
+Despite its simplicity, this method may not be optimal for addressing data imbalances.
+Alternatively, cross-validation, exemplified by StratifiedKFold, is recommended to assess the model's generalization across diverse datasets and mitigate overfitting, particularly advantageous for handling unbalanced datasets.
+Following data partitioning, the subsequent step involves segregating the set into explanatory variables (X) such as musical genre and song duration and the output variable (Y) indicating the song's popularity, a variable participants aim to predict.
+The challenge encourages the use of cross-validation, specifically StratifiedKFold, with participants urged to compare its performance against other data partitioning techniques, underscoring the critical role of data splitting in influencing the machine learning process outcomes.

-It's crucial to emphasize that data splitting constitutes a pivotal phase in the machine learning process, exerting a substantial impact on the model's outcomes.

-## Chapter 4: Baseline of the First Model
+## Chapter 4: Baseline of the First Model 📈

+This step involves establishing your inaugural Machine Learning model, commonly referred to as the baseline.
+This initial model serves as a foundational benchmark, representing a rudimentary solution to the problem at hand.
+Typically, after establishing the baseline, more intricate models are explored in an attempt to achieve improved results.
+Success is measured by surpassing the performance of the baseline model.

+The baseline model, being a simplistic solution, aids in discerning whether the underlying challenge is associated with bias or variance.
+If the baseline model exhibits notably low accuracy, it may signal the complexity of the problem, indicating the necessity for a more advanced model to address it.
+Logistic Regression is frequently employed as a baseline model in classification tasks due to its simplicity and ease of interpretation.
+Despite its name suggesting regression, Logistic Regression is utilized for classification purposes.
+However, other classification models, such as Naive Bayes, Random Forest, Decision Tree, XGBoost, and others, are also viable options to explore beyond Logistic Regression.
+Commence the process by establishing the initial baseline model, defining the model, instantiating it, training it with the available data, and subsequently making predictions on both training and validation datasets.

+## Chapter 5: Model Validation 🧪

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque vehicula, leo in aliquet dapibus, ex urna fringilla arcu, eu vehicula quam elit a ex.
-Etiam non justo ac nunc dignissim pellentesque.

-## Chapter 5: Model Validation

-> Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Fusce efficitur risus eget lectus scelerisque, in volutpat tortor aliquet.
 Curabitur vel augue in felis fringilla facilisis.
 Aenean lacinia purus vel quam vestibulum tincidunt.

-## Chapter 6: Resample the data and fit the selected model
+## Chapter 6: Resample the data and fit the selected model 🔄🤖

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Integer eu leo eget nulla volutpat tristique.
 Ut scelerisque odio et mi tristique, in interdum ligula laoreet.
 Morbi vel dapibus lectus.

-## Chapter 7: Apply the result to the test data and save the result
+## Chapter 7: Apply the result to the test data and save the result 💾

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur feugiat mi eu velit feugiat, vel auctor elit tristique.
 Vestibulum quis arcu et nulla euismod fringilla id et augue.